-I heard about Mount Union through family friends but the real reason I chose to attend Mount Union was because of the people.
-I took a short recruitment visit for swimming and after lunch with a few members of the team I knew I wanted to spend my college career at Mount Union.
+I heard about Mount Union from family friends, but the real reason I chose to attend Mount Union was because of the people.
+I took a recruitment visit for swimming and, after lunch with a few members of the team, I knew I wanted to spend time with these people.

-Other than the friends I’ve made, I love how beautiful the campus is – this includes how well the grounds are kept along with the new buildings, the press box and the MAAC.
-I also love the education I have received; the professors care about their students and don’t just see teaching as a job.
+Other than the friends I’ve made, I love how beautiful the campus is – including how well the grounds are kept along with the new buildings including EBB, KHIC and Bracy Hall of Science.
+I also love the education I have received and how much the professors care about their students and have shown they don’t just see teaching as a job.

 My favorite place on campus is KHIC.
-I have had many classes there and I love the views of campus from the top floors.
-I see many swimmers studying there, and they are often working together in a study room.
-I also have my own spot to do homework on my own.
+I have had many classes here and I love the views of the campus from the top floors.
+I see many swimmers at KHIC and they are often in study rooms.
+I also have my own spot if I have homework I need to do on my own.

 The benefits of a liberal arts education in the engineering world are immense.
-Many concerns of engineering students currently are that they are not well-rounded, and Mount Union offers a wide variety of classes in the integrative core that leave students versatile and ready for the world.
+Many of the concerns of engineering students currently are that they are not well-rounded in their education.
+Mount Union offers a wide variety of classes in the integrative core that leaves students versatile and ready for the world.

-Mount Union is preparing me for success in many ways after graduation.
+Mount Union is preparing me in more ways than one for success after graduation.
 The written and oral communication requirements have prepared me for overall communication in the workplace.
-The engineering courses and science labs I have taken have been very hands-on and helped me solidify the concepts introduced in class along with learning new ones.
+The engineering courses and science labs I have taken have been exceptionally hands-on and helped me solidify the concepts introduced in class along with learning new ones.

 Why I Love My Major

-I chose civil engineering as a major for various reasons.
-In less than three semesters into this major I can see how I have become more creative in how I approach problems and more efficient in everyday situations.
-I plan on using these skills in order to help the world become more efficient as a whole in order to meet the demands of a growing population, and with that, a need for more energy and resources.
+I chose Mechanical Engineering as a major because of the diversity of what is learned.
+In just under three semesters into this major I can see how I have become more intelligent in how I approach problems and have become more efficient in every day situations.
+I plan on using these skills in order to help the world become more efficient in order to meet the demands of a growing population and with that, a need for more energy and resources.

-My favorite hands-on experience so far in civil engineering has been the windmill project.
-I learned how to take initiative as a leader as I worked with a group of my peers to write a detailed report on constructing a windmill.
-Constructing the windmill and watching it work to produce energy was a rewarding experience.
-Also, this summer I had the opportunity to work in my county engineer’s office, specifically for the surveying department.
-This work was hands-on and most often done outside the office, where we surveyed various locations and placed/replaced geodetic markers.
-The members of the team included three other interns and two supervisors.
-One of the most important things this has taught me was how to work in a team environment in the engineering field.
+My favorite hands-on experience in engineering so far has been the windmill project.
+I learned how to write a detailed report on the purpose/objectives of the project, had the opportunity to work in a team and to become a leader.
+It was fun building something and seeing it function and produce energy.
+Also, this summer I had the opportunity to work in my county engineer’s office.
+I specifically worked for the surveying department.
+This work was hands-on and wasn’t spent in the office very often.
+One of the most important things I learned over the summer was how to work together in a team, similar to the windmill project.

 My favorite professor so far has been Dr. Hans Tritico.
-I have taken two of his classes, and both have been very beneficial to what is required in the engineering field.
-He has also been a mentor to me when making academic decisions as well as providing guidance in swimming at Mount Union; he was also a collegiate swimmer.
-He has given me connections to internships and potential jobs, showing his passion in the field and care for his students.
+I have taken two of his classes and both have been very beneficial to my education.
+He has also been very helpful with making academic decisions as well as decisions relating to swimming, given he was also a collegiate swimmer.
+He has given me connections to internships, potential jobs and has shown that his own job is something he is very passionate about and he truly cares about his students.